-This sweet and creamy cardamom rice pudding features a rich custard and great flavor from ground cardamom and tart raspberries.
-It’s a delicious dessert and also a great way to use up leftover rice!
+This baked custard rice pudding is rich, sweet, creamy and has great flavor from ground cardamom and tart raspberries.
+It's a delicious dessert and also a great way to use up leftover rice!

 This recipe was inspired by a coconut rice pudding by Martha Stewart.
 Rather than cooking rice with milk/cream, MS makes a rich, baked custard for it, turning rice pudding into an indulgent dessert.
 In the recipe here, I made the custard even richer and creamier by using only egg yolk, rather than whole egg, and I flavored it with cardamom instead of coconut.